top of page

 Technical Reports

 In France it is the seller's responsibility to provide these reports and the experts hired by the seller are considered independent and competent.
+There are no other reports than those already mentioned.
+There is no "building structure" report or "state of the roof" report.

 The Offer